davesag/github-label-fixer/README.md

 ## Development Status

-It works but could do with some polish.
+It works but could do with some polish and needs proper unit tests to be written